vividus-framework/vividus/CONTRIBUTING.md

-# Contributing to Vividus
+# Contributing to VIVIDUS
-Thank you for considering a contribution to Vividus!
+Thank you for considering a contribution to VIVIDUS!
 This guide explains how to:
 * maximize the chance of your changes being accepted
-* work on the Vividus code base
+* work on the VIVIDUS code base
 * get help if you encounter trouble